Physician Health

 • Stanford Professional Fulfillment Index

-If you have not yet completed a burnout assessment and would like to do so in order to prepare for next year’s application cycle, learn more (PDF) about the AMA’s no-cost burnout assessment.
+If your organization has not yet completed a burnout assessment and would like to do so in preparation for next year’s application cycle, learn more about the AMA’s no-cost Organizational Biopsy® and how to get started

 Recognition is based on organizational achievement and effort in six competency areas, evaluated through self-assessment and supporting documentation: